 - All transfers

-Then we check into our hotel and enjoy dinner at a local restaurant.
+Tonight, dinner is at a local restaurant.

 Following breakfast at our hotel, we set out for a visit to the Royal Palace, where former King Norodom Sihanouk still lives today.
 The Palace was opened in 1870 under King Norodom, and now contains the Royal Residence, the Throne Hall, the Silver Pagoda, and several other historic buildings.
 The Silver Pagoda (Wat Preah Keo Morokat) is home to numerous Buddhist artifacts and draws its name from the more than 5,000 silver tiles that cover a floor in the temple.
 The building serves less as a functioning shrine, than as a repository of cultural treasures, such as the famous Emerald Buddha.

 Then we visit the Killing Fields of Choeung Ek, a grim reminder of Cambodia’s bloody past under Pol Pot.
 It is almost inconceivable to confront the nature of true evil here in this gentle land, but the Buddhist memorial at Choeung Ek commemorates the estimated 1.7 million victims of the Pol Pot genocide—and this execution site is just one of many throughout Cambodia.

 After lunch at a local restaurant, we visit Tuol Sleng Genocide Museum.
 The Khmer Rouge used this former high school as a place to torture prisoners throughout the years from its rise to power in 1975 to its fall in 1979.

 Then, we enjoy a more uplifting experience during a visit to the Russian Market.
 Named for its popularity among Russian expats during the 1980s, this local market is teeming with vendors selling traditional handcrafts, antiques, and everyday goods.
 Next, we tour Wat Phnom, the namesake temple complex that is a symbol of the capital.
 Dinner is on your own this evening in Phnom Penh.